AI4Finance-Foundation/FinRL/docs/source/user/installation.rst

 Windows 10
 ==========

-Part 1: Install Ubuntu on Windows 10
+Step 1: Install Ubuntu on Windows 10
 --------------------------------------
 Please check this video for detailed steps: